 Regardless of the form used, the appraiser must offer the property owner, or their designated representative, a reasonable opportunity to be present during the inspection of the property.
 All appraisals are prepared in conformity with the "Uniform Standards of Professional Appraisal Practice" (USPAP) as promulgated by the Appraisal Foundation, except as they may conflict with the state and federal requirements for eminent domain, in which case the jurisdictional exception provision of USPAP is applicable.

-Provided are some items to consideration when determining fair market value, including appraiser selection and qualifications, some general requirements, number of appraisals, and appraisal updates.
+Provided are some items to consider when determining fair market value, including general requirements, number of appraisals, and appraisal updates.